pangodream/alexa-skill/README.md

 # alexa-skill
-Alexa Skill to Self hosted webservice implementation fro PHP
+Alexa Skill to Self hosted webservice implementation for PHP